-Infrared photography produces some very distinct effects which make them aesthetically pleasing.
-The most striking difference is the “Wood Effect”, an effect where leaves reflect light giving them a bright white look.
-This effect is named after the photographer Robert W. Wood, who is considered the father of infrared photography.
-This effect is utilized for landscape photography where it can be used to produce surreal color landscapes or high contrast B+W photographs.
+Infrared photography produces some very distinct effects, which make it aesthetically pleasing.
+The most striking difference is the “Wood Effect,” where leaves reflect infrared light, giving them a bright white hue in IR photos.
+This effect is named after photographer Robert W. Wood, who is considered the father of infrared photography.
+This effect is utilized in landscape photography to produce surreal color landscapes or high-contrast black and white photographs.

-What are the uses of IR Photography
+What are the uses of IR photography?

 How is IR photography done?

-There are three general ways to do IR photography.
+There are three general ways to do IR photography: